gofynd/fdk-client-swift/documentation/platform/BILLING.md

 | body | PlanStatusUpdateReq | yes | Request body |

-Modify the status of a subscription plan.
+It will update the status of the plan

 *Returned Response:*